 Living Life in the Outdoors ~ Texas Style doesn’t just include camping in my Shasta; we also love to hang out on our property, where we are creating two different activity areas.

->

-> - Camp Brigadoon is an area behind our cottage (which houses Mr. Padilly’s woodshop and my studio) that was once used as a horse paddock.
+- Camp Brigadoon is an area behind our cottage (which houses Mr. Padilly’s woodshop and my studio) that was once used as a horse paddock.
 Since we have no horses, we are converting the area into “Camp Brigadoon.”
-When we are not traveling with the Shasta, Camp Brigadoon is its permanent home, and this area will also become a family gather space for games, hanging out, homesite campfires, and other surprises.
+When we are not camping, Camp Brigadoon is the permanent of my Shasta, and will become a family gathering space for games, hanging out, homesite campfires, and other surprises.

-> - Mrs. Padilly’s Garden© is in a fenced section of our property that use to be used for a dog run.
+- Mrs. Padilly’s Garden© is in a fenced section of our property that use to be used for a dog run.
 This area is being transformed into a magical garden inspired by a children’s book I am writing by the same name.
-Within Mrs. Padilly’s Garden©, I will be bringing the scenes of my children’s book stories alive by creating an area where elves, gnomes, fairies, and other creatures of the mythical night call home.
-This magical “junk garden” is an area will I will get very creative, letting my artistic side rule with many unique how-to projects that you might like to create for your own magical corner of your yard!
+This special garden is where I will bring the to life the scenes of my children’s book by creating a place where elves, gnomes, fairies, and other creatures of the mythical night call home (in addition to the natural bunnies, deer, squirrels, birds and occasional snakes that call it home).

->

-> He’s a native Texan from Dallas, and we call the town of Montgomery home (birthplace of the Lone Star Flag).
-The historic town of Montgomery, located near the beautiful Lake Conroe, is about an hour north of Houston.
+He’s a native Texan from Dallas, and we call the town of Montgomery home (birthplace of the Lone Star Flag).
+The historic town of Montgomery is about an hour north of Houston, near the beautiful Lake Conroe.

->

-> Between the two of us, we have four children, also native Texans, therefore I firmly believe this qualifies this ol’ Chicagoan turned Texan her Native Texan bumper sticker!
+Between the two of us, we have four children, also native Texans, which I believe qualifies this ol’ Chicagoan turned Texan to own a Native Texan bumper sticker!

->

-> So Who in the World is Mrs. Padilly?*
+So Who in the World is Mrs. Padilly?*

 It’s my pen name, creative outlet, and traveling alter ego.